-5.5.
-Nonconforming Site Improvements
+5.4.
+Non-conforming Site Improvements

 - A. Applicability.
-This section applies to a nonconforming site improvement, such as landscaping, parking areas, storm drain facilities, and the like, which no longer complies with one (1) or more of the requirements of this UDC. - B. Additions and Alterations.
-On lots with nonconforming site improvements, no additions to, or repairs or alterations of said site improvements are permitted, unless - 1.
-The nonconforming site improvements are brought into compliance with the applicable regulations; or - 2.
-The repairs or alterations do not result in a greater site area or building floor area of the nonconforming structure, or nonconforming portion of the structure, than it occupied on the effective date of the ordinance rendering the use nonconforming.
+This section applies to a non-conforming site improvement, lawfully created, such as landscaping, parking areas, storm drain facilities, and the like, which no longer complies with one or more of the requirements of this UDC. - B. Additions and Alterations.
+Non-conforming site improvements may not be altered, enlarged, or expanded in any way unless: - 1.
+The non-conforming site improvements are brought into compliance with the applicable regulations; or - 2.
+The repairs or alterations do not result in the site improvement utilizing a greater site area or building floor area.

-5.6.
+5.5.
 Applications and Projects in Progress

 - A. Applicability.
-This section applies to any structure, development, or subdivision plat that is incomplete as of XXX, 2024, and would be inconsistent with one (1) or more of the requirements of the Zoning District in which it is located. - B. Pending Applications.
-Any application deemed complete prior to XXX, 2024 shall be permitted to continue the applicable review process under the terms and requirements of the Zoning and Subdivision Regulations in effect at the time of the application.
+This section applies to any structure, development, or subdivision plat that is incomplete as of XXX, 2024, and that because of the amendments adopted on that date, will be inconsistent with one or more of the requirements of the zone district in which it is located. - B. Pending Applications.
+Any application deemed complete prior to XXX, 2024 shall be permitted to continue the applicable review process under the terms and requirements of the Zoning and Subdivision Regulations in effect at the time the application was deemed complete.
 An applicant may elect in writing to be reviewed under and comply with the provisions of this UDC in its entirety. - C. Project Completion Allowed.
-All nonconforming projects on which a permit has been issued and/or construction has begun prior to XXX, 2024, may be completed in accordance with the terms of their permit. - D. All PUDs or Subdivisions that were approved prior to XXX, 2024, remain valid and may continue to develop in accordance with the requirements of the approval.
+All projects for which a permit has been issued and/or a building permit has been issued prior to XXX, 2024, may be completed in accordance with the terms of their permit.
+Any changes to their permit shall be reviewed under this UDC in its entirety. - D. All PUDs or Final Subdivision Plats that were approved prior to XXX, 2024, remain valid and may continue to develop in accordance with the requirements of the approval.
+Any changes to their approval shall be reviewed under this UDC in its entirety.